VinzDF89/react-currency-field/README.md

 This package provides a React component with an input field to be used in React projects, where the value directly typed by the user is automatically formatted in the local or in a specific currency format.

-## 1.4.4 patch release notes
+## 1.4.5 patch release notes
-- Fixed the formatting of the value when changing it externally (through the "value" attribute).
+- Both numerical and string values are now updated when the value of the "value" attribute is externally modified.

 ## Installation
 ```